Costs and Scholarships

 - Athletic Scholarships - Every year, The Athletics Department awards scholarships for both men's and women's NCAA sports.

-- Clergy Discount - Members of the clergy are given one-half remission on tuition for most programs.
-(Spiritans are given special funding opportunities.)
+- Clergy Discount - Members of the clergy are given partial tuition remission on tuition for most programs, and Spiritans are given special funding opportunities.

 Outside Financial Assistance